mark-rushakoff/cf-interface/README.md

 Messages have a class method `.on_receive` that takes an interface and a block.
 When a valid message is received on that channel, the provided block is called with the instance of that message or the deserialization error as its argument.
-Exactly one of those arguments should be nil.
+Exactly one of those arguments will be nil.

 ```ruby
 ::Cf::Interface::ComponentAnnouncementMessage.on_receive do |announcement, error|
   if error
     logger.fatal("Can't recover from parse failure: #{error}")